ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Breadboard Chrome Extension/Sentiment Analysis.md

 ![](https://youtu.be/-eeI93zytjM)

-### Examples - Using an article about Advantages and Disadvantages of ReactJS
+### Examples - Using an Article about Advantages and Disadvantages of ReactJS

 1. **Positive Sentiment**: Selecting text about "reusability" may show high positive scores due to positive phrases.
 2. **Negative Sentiment**: Text discussing "complexity" may have high negative scores because of words like "difficulties", "challenges", and "complexity".